 Improving livelihoods is a central focus of the biogas programme.
 The 500,000 biodigesters installed since 1998, and the sanitary disposal of both human and animal waste has improved hygiene and living environments, while providing lighting and cleaner cooking facilities for over 2.9 million people.
 It has reduced workloads for women, allowing them to earn much needed extra income, and has shifted children’s daily occupation from hours of wood collection to getting an education.

 Biogas plants convert animal manure and human excrement into valuable energy.
 At household level, small amounts of combustible methane gas are used for cooking and for lighting.
 A family keeping just three heads of cattle or six pigs can generate sufficient gas to meet their basic cooking and lighting needs and use the residue of the process, bio-slurry, as a potent organic fertiliser to enhance agricultural productivity.

 Beyond the domestic sphere, biogas is a valuable resource for businesses and SMEs.
-It provides them with a combination of waste management, nutrient recycling, and renewable energy services targets the ‘missing middle’, those smallholders and other SME’s that fall between microfinance and conventional commercial financing.
-In doing so, not only can we fill the technological, social and economic gap between domestic and industrial biogas while strengthening green market growth, but also improve a project‘s sustainability by removing reliance on donor funding is broken as project sustainability is guaranteed.
+It provides them with a combination of waste management, nutrient recycling, and renewable energy services that target the ‘missing middle’: those smallholders and other SME’s that fall between microfinance and conventional commercial financing.
+In doing so, the technological, social and economic gaps between domestic and industrial biogas are bridged, and the reliance on donor funding is broken as project sustainability is guaranteed.